“Where’s my order?”

 Remove duplicate or irrelevant observations

 Duplication happens when you combine data sets from multiple places, and duplicate entries are created.
-Irrelevant observations happen when data (say, on older consumers) doesn’t fit into a problem you’re trying to analyze (say, millennial shopping habits).
+Irrelevant observations happen when data (say, on older consumers) doesn’t fit into a problem you’re trying to analyse (say, millennial shopping habits).
 Removing these makes analysis more efficient, useful, and accurate for an AI system.

 Fix structural errors